Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Theoretical Formalism

 where $I_0^{\text{app}}=A(\theta_0)I_0$ is the apparent flux of the source.
 At this point, even with the simplification afforded by equation \ref{eq:lin_approx}, this integral is only analytically calculable for special cases.
 To go further will require a specification of the frequency dependence of the source and typically some numerical methods.

-Placing the source at zenith eliminates the \(\bold{k_\perp}\) dependence in the power spectrum, thus the cylindrically averaged power spectrum of a zenith source will be constant along lines of constant $k_\parallel$.
-Simulation results do not show a strong difference between power spectra of zenith and off-zenith RFI sources, particularly within the EoR window.
-For this reason, we will only show theoretical power spectra for zenith sources.
+Placing the source at phase tracking center eliminates the \(\bold{k_\perp}\) dependence in the power spectrum, thus the cylindrically averaged power spectrum of a source at phase tracking center will be constant along lines of constant $k_\parallel$.
+Simulation results do not show a strong difference between power spectra of centered and off-center RFI sources, particularly within the EoR window.
+For this reason, we will only show theoretical power spectra for sources at phase center.